 Best Home Security Systems in New Jersey

 The Garden State has plenty of options to keep your home safe and secure.
 With so many overlapping service areas along the eastern seaboard, the sheer number of choices can be overwhelming.
-While Frontpoint is the best nationally available option out there, we compiled a list of locally-based providers and sized them up in terms of pricing, service features, and reputation among customers, right up through the much-maligned quote process.
+Frontpoint national favorite, but what about all the local options?

 The Best Home Security Systems in New Jersey

 Frontpoint has one clear advantage over the rest of our top picks: It has a super low upfront cost.
 Even if you choose the most expensive plan, called “Ultimate,” you’re only going to pay around $300 out of pocket (unless you purchase extra equipment, which can be done a la carte directly from Frontpoint.)
 A basic setup that includes three sensors, one motion detector, and a control panel costs $100.
 Independent Alarm and Omega Security Systems will run you over $500 for a similar basic setup, but you get to keep the equipment, whereas Frontpoint leases its devices.

 Another different between Frontpoint and the rest of our picks is that it allows you to install your own equipment — and you can do so without any drilling or wiring.
 That means Frontpoint is our top recommendation for renters.